kubernetes-sigs/cluster-api/docs/book/src/developer/logging.md

   the code; a person reading those logs usually has deep knowledge of the codebase.
 - Don’t use verbosity higher than 5.

-Ideally, in a future release of Cluster API we will switch to use 2 as a default verbosity (currently it is 0) for all the Cluster API controllers as recommended by the Kubernetes guidelines.
+We are using log level 2 as a default verbosity for all core Cluster API controllers as recommended by the Kubernetes guidelines.

 ## Trade-offs